-- Provisions are recognized when: a) the Company has a present obligation (legal or constructive) as a result of a past event; and b) it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made for the amount of the obligation. - A contingent liability is not recognized in the case where no reliable estimate can be made; however, disclosure is required unless the possibility of an outflow of resources embodying economic benefits is remote.
-By its nature, a contingent liability will only be resolved when one or more future events occur or fail to occur.
-The assessment of a contingent liability inherently involves the exercise of significant judgment and estimates of the outcome of future events. - The series of loans made to the subsidiary company are considered part of the parent Company's net investment in a foreign operation as the Company does not plan to settle these balances in the foreseeable future.
+- The series of loans made to the subsidiary company are considered part of the parent Company's net investment in a foreign operation as the Company does not plan to settle these balances in the foreseeable future.
 As a result of this assessment, the unrealized foreign exchange gains and losses on the intercompany loans are recorded through other comprehensive loss.
 If the Company determined that settlement of these amounts was planned or likely in the foreseeable future, the resultant foreign exchange gains and losses would be recorded through profit or loss. - Provisions for taxes are made using the best estimate of the amount expected to be paid based on a qualitative assessment of all relevant factors.
 The Company reviews the adequacy of these provisions at the end of the reporting period.
 However, it is possible that at some future date an additional liability could result from audits by taxing authorities.
-Where the final outcome of these tax-related matters is different from the amounts that were initially recorded, such differences will affect the tax provisions in the period in which such determination is made.
+Where the final outcome of these tax-related matters is different from the amounts that were initially recorded, such differences will affect the tax provisions in the period in which such determination is made. - Management assesses the fair value of options and warrants granted in accordance with the accounting policy disclosed in share-based payments.
+The fair value of stock options granted is measured using the Black-Scholes option valuation model, which was created for use in estimating the fair value of freely tradable and fully transferable options.
+The same model is used by the Company in order to arrive at a fair value for the issuance of warrants. - Management expenses the costs directly associated with research and development.
+Indirect costs are estimated using management's calculation of the amount of the activity that is deemed to be associated with research and development. - In order to asses whether it is appropriate for the company to continue as a going concern, management is required to apply judgment and make estimates with respect to future cash flow projections.
+In arriving at this judgment, there were a number of assumptions and estimates involved in calculating these future cash flow projections.
+This includes making estimates regarding the timing and amounts of future expenditures and the ability and timing to raising additional financing.